RobD30/robd30.github.io/README.md

 ### Run

 This is a batteries included, ES6 compliant JavaScript app that shows you around some of the best local "secret" places.
-Simply open the ```index.html``` in your favorite browser.
-I hope you enjoy this app and if you're ever in Reno feel free to visit these amazing places.
+Follow these simple steps to enjoy some of Reno's Secret places.
+1. Run on ```localhost:8080```
+    * In your terminal create a local server ```python -m http.server 8080```
+    * Run the open the ```index.html``` on the local server
+2. For even easier use simple go to robd30.github.io  to enjoy a live version of the app.

 ### Some Suggestions